LamaWood64/Dissertation_Computer-Vision-for-Automated-Detection-of-Lameness-in-Horses-using-Video-Analysis/README.md

-# Dissertation_Computer Vision for Automated Detection of Lameness in Horses using Video Analysis
+# Dissertation: Computer Vision for Automated Detection of Lameness in Horses using Video Analysis